vicvaleeva/FourierD3/README.md

 and `check` allow; `skin=0` (the default) rebuilds every step.
 The same parameters exist on `MACEFourierD3Calculator`, where they apply only if `r_cut != r_max` (otherwise MACE's own graph is reused).

+However, we would like to stress that using a large coordination number neighbour list is ill-defined and not necessarily better, as shown in section A of the Appendix.
+The intended use of the package is to re-use the neighbour list from the underlying MLIP for the calculation of the coordination number, rather than compute a new one.

 Adapted from the skin neighborlist in Jerry Ho's fork of [torch-dftd](https://github.com/CheukHinHoJerry/torch-dftd).